ghostofpokemon/youtube-transcript-cli/README.md

 ## Installation

-To install the YouTube Transcript CLI, simply run:
+You can install the YouTube Transcript CLI from PyPI using pip:

 ```bash
 pip install youtube-transcript-cli